 How Are Stem Cells Being Used in Medicine?

-Today, most clinics that off stem cell treatments administer mesenchymal stem cells (MSCs), which they source from fat tissue or bone marrow.
-Mesenchymal stem cells are a type of multipotent stem cell that are being explored for use in orthopedic repair, pain management, arthritis, asthma, and many other applications.
+Today, most clinics that offer stem cell treatments administer mesenchymal stem cells (MSCs), which they source from fat tissue or bone marrow.
+Mesenchymal stem cells are a type of multipotent stem cell that is being explored for use in the orthopedic repair, pain management, arthritis, asthma, and many other applications.
 MSCs tend to exert effects on other cells and tissues within the human body, which is called “paracrine signaling.”

 Although risks will exist whenever cell therapies are administered to humans, a large body of scientific evidence suggests that MSCs can be safe for patient use when properly administered and monitored.
 There is an additional layer of safety that occurs when cells are multipotent (limited in their differentiation capacity).
 Often, it is safer for them to be self-derived (“autologous”), rather than from someone else (“allogeneic”).